Where You Can Find Help

 To make sure our emails land in your inbox please add email@example.com to your Contacts.

-You can also check your spam folder to make sure our messages are not landing there.
-If you find one please mark it as Not Spam and it will be moved to your Inbox.
+Also check your spam or junk folder to make sure our messages are not routed there.
+If you find one mark it as “not spam” or “not junk” to move it to your Inbox.

-Taking these steps will help you stay connected with CCL and help us reach other volunteers Inboxes as well.
+Taking these steps will help you stay connected with CCL and help us reach other volunteers inboxes as well (part of some spam filters are based on feedback from other users that such messages are considered “not spam.”)

-If you use Gmail you can also move one of our emails from your Promotions tab to your Primary tab to make sure you don’t miss them.
+If you use Gmail and have the Promotions tab, move one of our emails from the Promotions tab to your Primary tab to make sure you don’t miss them.

 Instructions for Primary Tab Move For Gmail Users